FelipeACXavier/PhD/content/Meeting notes/Ad-Hoc meetings/Discussion with Khalid Bourr.md

 - x-klaim creates a shared space, which is essentially a cloud, which is then used to share the states of the individual robots.
 Through the generated ROS bridges, each robot can synchronize with one another and execute a mission.
 	- The mission themselves are defined with the x-claim notation due to "ease of use".
 - Complaints about setting up the models and starting up simulations. <- <span style="color:rgb(94, 135, 201)">(Could we support this?)</span>
 - What aspect do we want to tackle?
-Once that is clearer, Dr Bourr is open for cooperation.
+Once that is clearer, Dr Bourr is open for cooperation. l